-Advertising services on the TVA Network, i.e. its CFTM-TV (Montréal) station, as well as regional and affiliated stations and specialty services are sold to national advertisers by sales representatives at Quebecor Media sales agency divisions in Montréal and Toronto.
-Local TVA sales representatives and affiliated stations provide advertising services for local announcers and all the markets served by the stations.
+Advertising services on the TVA Network, i.e. its CFTM-TV (Montréal) station, as well as regional and affiliated stations and specialty services are sold by sales representatives at Quebecor Media sales agency.

-For the year ended December 31, 2017, 68% of specialty channel revenues were derived from subscription charges paid by broadcasting distribution undertakings ("BDU"), while 32% were derived from advertising revenues.
+For the year ended December 31, 2018, 69% of specialty channel revenues were derived from subscription charges paid by broadcasting distribution undertakings ("BDU"), while 31% were derived from advertising revenues.